PHPDevsr/check-conflict-action/README.md

       Customized comment in the PR
 ```

+If you need tagged the author, you can use `authorTarget` magic get author in PR

 ## Change PR Label

 The comment that will be placed in the PR upon detecting conflict branch can be changed using the `comment` field: